DidoucheinSTI2D/BrowserQuest/README.md

 docker-compose up --build
 ```

-You can also see logs from load balancer (Which server you are on, if both are enable, what is happening in both server, ...) :
+You can also see logs from both server using :

 ```
 docker-compose logs -f browserquest1 browserquest2